 As more people shop for homes online, a talented real estate photographer can be a realtor’s best secret weapon.
 Get the spec sheet real estate photography, the growing market that you might enjoy calling home.

 What is Real Estate Photography?

 Real estate photography is taking flattering images of a property’s interior or exterior, usually done with the intent of making it more attractive to potential buyers.

 The Pros and Cons of Real Estate Photography!

 - A growing market.
-More realtors are realizing the benefits of hiring professional photographers.
+More realtors are realizing the benefits of hiring a professional real estate photographer.
 A smartphone photo is okay, but high-end work can help move homes.

 - Less saturated market.
 Your market might have hundreds of photographers in it clambering for wedding and portrait work, but very few people trying to break into real estate photography.

 - Work year round.
 Real estate houses are listed and sold every month of the year, making real estate photography a steady income stream for a real estate photography business.

 - Flexible schedule.
 Because you aren’t actually shooting clients and are working indoors for much of the time, once you start becoming a real estate photographer your shooting schedule has more flexibility.